11 professional email subject line examples + tips to stand out in your subscribers’ inbox

 Segmenting via engagement levels can help you use your marketing resources more efficiently and effectively.
 It’s also proven to increase ROI and improve sender reputation and deliverability.

-Once you’ve started segmenting, you can begin testing out different subject lines with different demographics.
+Once you’ve started segmenting, you can begin A/B testing out different subject lines with different demographics.

 Nichelle Hubley, founder and CEO of &BAM, says “Different segments respond to different kinds of subject lines.
 Run some tests to see what segments respond best to FOMO, curiosity, self-interest, etc. Your customers and pre-customers will open based on where they are in their buyer’s journey, so think “who,” not “what.”